AHY8507/Ford-Price-Prediction/README.md

 # Ford-Price-Prediction
-Predict the the price of a ford car with using some informations.
+Predicting the price of a ford car with using some informations.